Kiran6248/superchef-ms4/README.md

 This project can be cloned or downloaded from Github by following these steps.
 First decide which IDE you want to use and then install these:

- * Git - Fot version control
+ * Git - For version control
  * PIP - to install packages
  * Python - the programming language used in backend.